This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 As previously mentioned, some drones have thermal imaging and night vision capabilities.
 Let’s dive into this more deeply because you want to surveil your property at night and identify anyone hiding at any time.

-These two options are going to enhance your security significantly.
-If the weather conditions are poor, the drone can still pinpoint a living being (animal or human) without much light.
+These two options will significantly enhance your security.
+Even in poor weather conditions, the drone can still pinpoint a living being (animal or human) without much light.

 Predatory beings often count on the fact that they can be concealed in the dark by hiding in brush or camouflage.
 You don’t want their presence to go undetected.
 These options also give you better abilities to search and rescue missing people (or animals like a pet or part of your herd or flock) if they’ve become separated from the rest of you.